Basmalakh22/technical-questions-about-backend-/About Laravel.md

 - Front-end: Optimizing images, minimizing CSS and JavaScript, and implementing lazy loading can improve performance.
 - Back-end: Optimizing database queries, using caching, reducing redundant operations, and using queues for time-consuming tasks improve server-side performance.

 ---

-## What is an Observer?

-- Observer is a design pattern in Laravel used to listen for model events (such as creating, updating, and deleting) and perform actions when those events occur.

----

-## What is Repository Pattern?

-- Repository Pattern abstracts the data access layer, providing a collection-like interface for accessing domain objects.
-It separates the logic of querying data from the rest of the application.

----